vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 ## How it works
 - Javascript SpeechRecognition is used to convert the user's speech into text.
 - This text is then sent to ChatGPT via the OpenAI API.
-- Javascript SpeechSynthesis converts the response text into voice
+- Javascript SpeechSynthesis converts the response text into voice.
+- The voice the the default voice of your pc.
+It can be changed.

 <br>